weslice/recipes/README.md

 Oh now I want to filter the recipes which use oil in the instructions, but I don't want to use flour and have up to 1 to 4 servings!

 I want to filter recipe that has flour in the ingredients description and has "Oven" in the instructions:
+You use NOT_LIKE to exclude the ingredients and use BETEWEEN for a range.
 ```
 {
   "filters": [